mautic/mautic-community-handbook/docs/policies/code_of_conduct/code_of_conduct.rst

 Code of Conduct
 ###############

-The primary source of the Code of Conduct is at :xref:`mautic.org` - it is reproduced here for reference.
+The primary source of the Code of Conduct is at :xref:`mautic.org` - it's reproduced here for reference.

 Purpose
 *******

 A primary goal of the Mautic community is to support you and your business in the development, use and implementation of Mautic.
 It’s to be inclusive and add value to the largest number of participants, with the most varied and diverse backgrounds possible.
-As such, we are committed to providing a friendly, safe and welcoming environment for all.
+As such, we're committed to providing a friendly, safe and welcoming environment for all.

 This code of conduct outlines our expectations for all those who participate in our community, whether in-person or online, as well as the consequences for unacceptable behavior.